 The Accord is the winner in comfort and space, too.
 The Camry's base front seats are rather flat; SE seats are better.
 The latest Accord has more support, and most drivers will prefer the Accord EX's trim and materials to those in the Camry LE.
 In back, both cars have rooflines that preserve headroom; carrying adults in the back seat is fuss-free.
 With its rather low beltline and a little more side glass, the Accord offers a slightly better view outward for those in back—possibly eliminating the need for Dramamine.

 Toyota and Honda have paid more attention to refinement this time around and added extra noise insulation, but thanks to standard Active Noise Control and Active Sound Control on the Honda Accord—which especially help cancel out road noise—the Accord is the clear winner here, too.
 For ride quality, the Camry is the softer of the two in most of its trims, although the Accord's firmer calibration brings crisper handling response.

-The market has evolved to expect connectivity features even in lower-priced vehicles, and both of these models cater to that expectation, with standard Bluetooth hands-free calling, Bluetooth audio streaming, and a USV port.
-But Honda has gone well beyond that, also including SMS text capability, Pandora audio streaming, dual-zone climate control, and an eight-inch i-MID display.
-Provided you're looking at one of the more affordable trims, we think Honda is the winner here, too—but only slightly.
+The market has evolved to expect connectivity features even in lower-priced vehicles, and both of these models cater to that expectation, with standard Bluetooth hands-free calling, Bluetooth audio streaming, and a USB port.
+But Honda has gone well beyond that, also including SMS text capability, Pandora audio streaming, dual-zone climate control, and an 8.0-inch i-MID display.
+Provided you're looking at one of the more affordable trims, we think Honda is the winner here, too—by an overwhelming margin.